sathomas/jsDataV.is/src/text/ch8/04-restapi.md

 ### Step 7: Retrieving Details

-The last change that Nike+ requires of our Backbone.js app lets us retrieve all the details for a run.
 So far we've been relying on the collection's fetch method to get running data.
 That method retrieves a list of runs from the server.
 When Nike+ returns a list of activities, however, it doesn't include the full details of each activity.
-It does return summary information, but it omits the detailed metrics arrays and any <span class="smcp">GPS</span> data.
-Getting that information requires additional requests.
+It returns summary information, but it omits the detailed metrics arrays and any <span class="smcp">GPS</span> data.
+Getting those details requires additional requests, so we need to make one more change to our Backbone.js app.

-We'll first request the detailed metrics on which our Charts view bases its graphs.
+We'll first request the detailed metrics which are the basis for the Charts view.
 When the Runs collection fetches its list of runs from the server, each Run model will initially have an empty `metrics` array.
-To get the details for this array, we must make another request to the server.
-The request takes the same form as the request for the list, but it adds the activity identifier to the <span class="smcp">URL</span>.
-More specifically, if the <span class="smcp">URL</span> to get a list of runs is `https://api.nike.com/v1/me/sport/activities`, then the <span class="smcp">URL</span> to get the details for a specific run, including its metrics, is `https://api.nike.com/v1/me/sport/activities/2126456911`.
+To get the details for this array, we must make another request to the server with the activity identifier included in the request <span class="smcp">URL</span>.
+For example, if the <span class="smcp">URL</span> to get a list of runs is `https://api.nike.com/v1/me/sport/activities`, then the <span class="smcp">URL</span> to get the details for a specific run, including its metrics, is `https://api.nike.com/v1/me/sport/activities/2126456911`.
 The number `2126456911` at the end of that <span class="smcp">URL</span> is the run's `activityId`.

 Because of the steps we've taken earlier in this section, Backbone.js makes it easy to get these details.
 All we have to do is `fetch` the model.